sureshvenkatesan/nexus_asset_file_creator/README.md

 ```
 using the [nexus_list_to_json_migrator.py](nexus_list_to_json_migrator/nexus_list_to_json_migrator.py)

+---

-Or you can run a query like the following for multiple packahge types based on the `last_updated` date :
+Or you can run a query like the following for multiple package types based on the `last_updated` date :

 ```
 SELECT r.NAME AS Repo_Name,